 Stakeholders' views on the consistency of the various proposals with public policy settings were divided.
-Several considered the legacy problem in the Snowy Region required a tailored solution and that a decision to change the Snowy region boundary was consistent with MCE policy.113 They indicated the current market uncertainty was negatively impacting on competitiveness and the quality of contracts in the NEM.114
+Several considered the legacy problem in the Snowy Region required a tailored solution and that a decision to change the Snowy region boundary was consistent with MCE policy.
+They indicated the current market uncertainty was negatively impacting on competitiveness and the quality of contracts in the NEM.
+111

 Others expressed concern over the Commission's approach to review a one-off region boundary change while finalising the process and criteria for determining future region boundary changes.
 They stated that an ad hoc approach could lead to regulatory uncertainty and could pre-empt decisions on the related processes.
-Some submissions stated that the processes to be set out in the CMR and MCE Process for Region Change were the appropriate processes to assess the problems in the Snowy Region.115
+Some submissions stated that the processes to be set out in the CMR and MCE Process for

-113 Macquarie Generation, joint s.99 Abolition, s.95 Southern Generators' Congestion Pricing, and s.95 Split Snowy Region submission, p.8; and Snowy Hydro, joint s.99 Abolition, s.95 Southern Generators' Congestion Pricing, and s.95 Split Snowy Region submission, p.16-17.
+110 Macquarie Generation, joint s.99 Abolition; s.95 Southern Generators' Congestion Pricing; and s.95 Split Snowy Region submission, p.8.; and Snowy Hydro, joint s.99 Abolition; s.95 Southern Generators' Congestion Pricing; and s.95 Split Snowy Region submission, pp.16-17.

-114 See for example, EnergyAustralia, s.99 Abolition submission, p.2; Origin Energy, s.99 Abolition submission, p.1; and Snowy Hydro, letter to the AEMC chairman, 15 March 2007, p.3.
+111 See for example, Energy Australia, s.99 Abolition submission, p.2 and Origin Energy, s.99 Abolition submission, p.1; and Snowy Hydro, letter to the AEMC chairman, 15 March 2007, p.3.